chxadr/edgeai-orangepi/README.md

 ## Orange Pi Zero 3 Configuration

-Use Ubuntu 22.02 (Jammy) modified image available at <http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-Zero-3.html>
+We use the Ubuntu 22.02 (Jammy) modified image built on the kernel version 5.4.

 ### Time Synchronization

-System clock need to be synchronized for the OrangePi to access the Internet, for example to perform updates.
+System clock need to be synchronized for the Orange Pi to access the Internet, for example to perform updates.

 ```
 $ sudo systemctl enable chrony